 When you want to take a trip back to Euphoria High School, but don’t want it to take more than two hours, try these 15 movies.
 But be warned, like

 Euphoria, many of these films need a content warning for violence, drug use, and abuse.
+Love this list? to save these recs to your own watchlist and follow Create a Likewise account Elite Daily for more.
+You'll always know exactly what to watch next.

 Can’t get enough of